libass/JavascriptSubtitlesOctopus/README.md

 To enable this mode set the option `lossyRender` to `true` when creating an instance of SubtitleOctopus.

-### Brotli Compressed Subtitles
-The SubtitleOctopus allow the use of compressed subtitles in brotli format, saving bandwidth and reducing library startup time

-To use, just run: `brotli subFile.ass` and use the .br result file with the subUrl option

 ## How to build?

 ### Dependencies